-For all functions in which you use a custom SQL statement (including Document Reporting and Model Views) the statement must return the guid and type of the object found so that the system can search for the selected item in the Browser window.
+For all functions in which you use a custom SQL statement (including Document Reporting and Model Views) the statement must return the GUID and type of the object found so that the system can search for the selected item in the Browser window.
 The SELECT statement is case-sensitive and should be typed as shown:

-SELECT ea_guid AS CLASSGUID, Object_Type AS CLASSTYPE, Name FROM t_object

-You can extend the usability of your SQL searches using the aliases CLASSGUID and CLASSTYPE, so that you can display the 'Properties' dialog, Tagged Values and icon for elements, connectors, attributes or operations, as well as selecting them in the Browser window.
+SELECT ea_guid AS CLASSGUID, Object_Type AS CLASSTYPE, Name FROM t object display the 'Properties' dialog, Tagged Values and icon for elements, connectors, attributes or operations, as well as selecting them in the Browser window.
 Some simple examples for using these aliased fields are: